android/platform-samples/samples/user-interface/predictiveback/README.md

 ## Custom cross-activity

-In general, rely on the default cross-activity animation; however, if required use overrideActivityTransition in place of overridePendingTransition.
+In general, rely on the default cross-activity animation; however, if required use `overrideActivityTransition` instead of `overridePendingTransition`.
 Although animation resources are expected for `overrideActivityTransition`, we strongly recommend to stop using animation and to instead use animator and androidx transitions for most use cases.